-Eva Ruiz, a veteran bilingual teacher at Sunset Elementary in the Fresno Unified School District, is serving her first three-year term on the CTA Board, which expires June 25, 2021.
+Eva Ruiz, a veteran bilingual teacher at Sunset Elementary in the Fresno Unified School District, is serving her second three-year term on the Board, which expires June 25, 2024.

 An educator for 23 years, Ruiz represents CTA members in Stanislaus, Merced, Mariposa, Fresno and Madera counties.
 She has deep activist roots with the Fresno Teachers Association, where she was president for two years.
 She is a past FTA treasurer, negotiations team member, organizing committee activist and school site representative.